CoreyWarren/DigitalOcean_Django_Tutorial_Markdown/README.md

 > Note: see https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04 if you plan on using a PHP application, such as phpMyAdmin, which would require the mysql_native_password plugin instead for compatibility.

+> Note: Use 127.0.0.1 instead of 'localhost'.
+Django tends to really really NOT like 'localhost'.
+So use '127.0.0.1'.
 ```sql
 /* BASE FORMAT: */
 /* mysql> GRANT PRIVILEGE ON database.table TO 'username'@'host'; */